 Bankruptcy doesn't mean that you get stripped to your shorts and thrown out on the street.
 Far from it.
 In fact, there are several different types of bankruptcy, all with their own procedures and rules, that are designed to accomplish different goals.

-The second most common type of bankruptcy for individuals is a Chapter 13* case.
-Chapter 13 is less about elimination of debt and more about reorganization of an individual’s finances.
+Chapter 13 is less about the elimination of debt (Chapter 7) and more about the reorganization of your finances.
 The Chapter 13 process requires that the debtor (that’s what we call the person who files the bankruptcy case) make a monthly payment to a Chapter 13 Trustee for a period of 36 to 60 months.
-The Trustee then distributes that money to the debtor’s creditors who have filed proper claims..
+The Trustee then distributes that money to the debtor’s creditors who have filed proper claims.